 Once the playground of social-register members such as the Vanderbilts and DuPonts, the gracious pale-yellow wooden hotel was built by shipping industrialists in the early 1900s.
-Lodge rooms are not lavishly decorated by today's standards, but they match the Inn's feminine Victorian air.
-The cottage rooms spread around the inn in charming historic digs.
-The Inn takes up much of the town of Boca Grande with its rich-blooded amenities—sprawling lawns, a golf course, croquet, and a beach club with a 10-room spa.
-In recent years The Inn has gone from a mandatory meal plan in high season to more flexible packages customized to guests' desires.
+Lodge rooms are not lavishly decorated by today's standards, but they match the inn's feminine Victorian air.
+In addition to the charming, historic cottages on property, the inn now has five spacious, coastal-style homes to its name.
+The inn takes up much of the town of Boca Grande with its rich-blooded amenities—sprawling lawns, a golf course, croquet, and a beach club with a 10-room spa.
+In recent years the inn has gone from a mandatory meal plan in high season to more flexible packages customized to guests' desires.
 In summer (mid-July through mid-October), the inn proper closes and only the cottages are available for lodging.
 Gentlemen are required to wear a jacket in the main dining room during the winter season.